MasonRemaley/AnthropicStudios/_posts/2021-01-05-setting-a-rust-windows-exe-icon.md

 Lastly, you need to link with the `.res` file when building your executable.
 How exactly you do this depends on your compiler and linker.

 If you've used a library to handle the resource compilation step for you, it will likely automate this step as well.
-If not, here's how I did it in Rust with unrelated options remove for clarity:
+If not, here's how I did it in Rust with unrelated options removed for clarity:

 ```sh
 cargo rustc -- -C link-args="resources.res"